Breadcrumb

 Heel stick

-There is very little chance of a problem from a heel stick.
-A small bruise may develop at the site.
+There is very little risk of a problem from a heel stick.
+Your baby may get a small bruise at the puncture site.

 Results